1964–65 South-West Indian Ocean cyclone season

 The 1964–65 South-West Indian Ocean cyclone season was an active cyclone season.
+Although it was not the most active South-West Indian Ocean cyclone season, it had the most named storms, reaching the letter R.

 Systems

 Tropical Disturbance Arlette

 Arlette existed from December 4 to December 8.

 Moderate Tropical Storm Bessie

 Bessie existed from December 7 to December 11.

 Moderate Tropical Storm Connie

 Connie existed from December 17 to December 21.

 Tropical Disturbance Doreen

 Doreen existed from December 23 to December 25.

 Moderate Tropical Storm Edna

 Edna existed from December 22 to December 27.

 Tropical Cyclone Freda

 Freda existed from January 5 to January 10.
 On January 7, Severe Tropical Storm Freda passed between Rodrigues and Mauritius, generating wind gusts of 160 km/h on Rodrigues.

 Moderate Tropical Storm Ginette

 Ginette existed from January 6 to January 7.